rocket-pool/old.docs.rocketpool.net/src/documentation/smart-node-sections/security-considerations.md

 This section is intended for more advanced users.
 If you misconfigure the things described in this section you could prevent your node from syncing or prevent access altogether.

+Also see the [securing your node]( /guides/node/securing-your-node ) guide.

 ### Server hardening

 Especially if your device is directly connected to the internet (if it is in a datacenter for example) it makes sense to implement some best practices such as: